Dre Campbell Farm

 4. Pepper Spray

-Pepper spray can deter skunks.
-All you have to do is make some and use it to spray the areas that you want them to stay away from.
+Pepper spray can also deter skunks.
+So make some and spray the areas you want them to avoid.

-To make a homemade pepper spray for skunks, put on a pot with a quart of water and add one hot pepper along with a tablespoon of cayenne pepper.
+To make a homemade pepper spray for skunks, fill a pot with a quart of water and add one hot pepper and a tablespoon of cayenne pepper.

-Let it boil up then remove it from the heat.
-When it cools down, use it as a skunk repellent for your yard.
+Let it boil, then remove it from the heat.
+Use it as a skunk repellent for your yard when it cools down.

 5. Peppermint Oil

-You can also spritz peppermint oil spray around problem areas to keep the critters away.
+You can also spritz peppermint oil around problem areas.
 Skunks hate the smell of peppermint, so this is a great natural way to deter them.

 You can also make a spray by mixing 15 drops of peppermint oil with a cup of water and spraying it at problem areas to repel skunks from your yard.
 This plant-based repellent will also keep away squirrels, groundhogs, and chipmunks.